Tatjana Ždanoka: Member of the European parliament (2019–2024)

 In the 2019 European Parliament election her party received 6.24% of the votes, which gave it one seat at the European Parliament that, again, was filled by Ždanoka who personally received 18,098 plusses and was crossed out 739 times.
 She started serving as vice-chairperson in the Petitions Committee and replacement member in the Employment and Public Affairs Committee and named youth and pre-pension employment, adoption of benefits for young families and equalization of social rights in the European Union as her priorities.

 On March 5, 2019, State Security Service (SSS) launched a criminal procedure over incitement to ethnic hatred or discord for Ždanoka's remarks at a discussion organized by her at the European Parliament, where she likened the situation of ethnic Russians and Russian speakers in Latvia to Jews prior the World War II.
 The case was terminated by the SSS in 2020, for absence of any crime in Ždanoka's remarks.

-In 2020, Ždanoka, alongside her party members Miroslav Mitrofanov and Andrejs Mamikins, was included in the European Platform for Democratic Elections database of "biased observers" for backing disputed elections in Russia and Russian-occupied territories of Ukraine.
+In 2020, Ždanoka, alongside her party members Miroslavs Mitrofanovs and Andrejs Mamikins, was included in the European Platform for Democratic Elections database of "biased observers" for backing disputed elections in Russia and Russian-occupied territories of Ukraine.

 On 2 March 2022, she was one of 13 MEPs who voted against condemning the Russian invasion of Ukraine.
 For this she was eventually forced to leave the European Greens–European Free Alliance group.
 On 13 May, Ždanoka and six other people were detained in the Riga Town Hall Square at an unauthorized protest against the demolition of the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders.

 On 15 September 2022, she was one of 16 MEPs who voted against condemning president of Nicaragua Daniel Ortega for human rights violations, in particular the arrest of Bishop Rolando Álvarez.

 On 20 April 2024, Ždanoka was barred from representing the European Parliament at conferences, foreign visits, and other events until the end of her current parliamentary term, as well as had her daily allowance for five days withheld for a total of EUR 1,750 for violating the European Parliament's code of conduct.
 She denied it being related to her cooperation with Russia, describing it as a "Parliament's punishment for the declaration of financial interests being inconsistent".

 In 2024, a report from an investigative journalism website The Insider accused Ždanoka of being a spy for Russia's Federal Security Service (FSB) since at least 2004.

 On 6 June 2024, Politico ranked Ždanoka as the "Russia-friendliest MEP" for having voted against 25 out of 26 resolutions critical of Russia between 2020 and 2024, abstaining only on the resolution condemning repression in Russia, in particular the cases of Vladimir Kara-Murza and Alexei Navalny.